ozalpozqur/altogic-auth-remix/README.md

 }
 ```

-### Replacing pages/login-with-magic-link.vue with the following code:
+### Replacing app/routes/login-with-magic-link.js with the following code:
 In this page, we will show a form to **log in with Magic Link** with only email.
-We will use Altogic's **altogic.auth.sendMagicLinkEmail()** function to log in.
+We will use Altogic's `altogic.auth.sendMagicLinkEmail()` function to sending magic link to user's email.

 ````jsx
 import { Link, useActionData, useFetcher } from '@remix-run/react';